 Legends of Greek classics have been explored in art through centuries, yet there is something special about the story of Hercules and Antaeus.
-First two males are involved, both of whom are so masculine that they are almost invincible until one has to prove to be even stronger than the other.
+First, two males are involved, both of whom are so masculine that they are almost invincible until one has to prove to be even stronger than the other.
 Secondly, nudity is a natural part of Greek athletics (although in some cases Hercules may wear lion skin or be armed with a club).
 The flesh of beefy males can be expressed and experienced directly and entirely.
-Lastly, here comes a wrestling match, which provides the opportunity of and necessitates the physical contact in great tension.
+Lastly, here comes a wrestling match, which provides the opportunity of and necessitates physical contact in great tension.
 Those gripping hands, distorted body forms, and angry faces explore the extremity of human nature at the climax of the action.
-Sculptors, in particular, love the story and a numerous sculptures have been created.
-It is of great interest to compare the works from different artists and hence obtain some insights into individual artistic styles.
+Sculptors, in particular, love the story and numerous sculptures have been created.
+It is of great interest to compare the works of different artists and hence obtain some insights into individual artistic styles.

 The bronze statuette made by Antonio Pollaiuolo is probably at least one of, if not the most famous works about Hercules and Antaeus.
 The statuette was made circa 1475, in the Bargello of Florence.

 The integration of motifs from classical sculpture and mythology into contemporary interests naturally found its niche in the Renaissance period when art focuses on the bodies and minds of human beings.
 Hercules, in particular, shone his glory in Florence intimately because he was the protector of Florence.

 Meanwhile, from the Renaissance period realism and idealism began to be applied to the human body.
 It was reported that Pollaiuolo carried out dissections in order to gain a better understanding of human anatomy.